SamroodAli/bunny-jump/README.md

 ```

 ### Project structure
-All files are in src folder.
-There is no need for a dist folder. script tags and style tags for files in src in html are also not necessary.
-They will be auto injected by webpack.
-You can put CDN links for bootstrap, font-awesome etc in the html file in src folder.

 * Write your html in `src/index.html` file.
 * Write your javascript in `src/`.
 * Write your styles in `src/index.scss` and import it in `index.js`
 ```js
 import 'index.scss';
 ```
-* The final project assets will be in the `dist` folder after the build command in production section below.
-This is useful for publishing to github and for the lighthouse linter in github.
-###

 ## For development
 You have live updates for javacript and scss in `localhost:3000`.
 Refresh after changes to html.